 Bengal Natural History Museum

-Different types of specimen at BNHM
+Currently the different types of specimen at BNHM are:

 Birds: